Global well-posedness and small time asymptotics of stochastic Ladyzhenskaya-Smagorinsky equations with damping on unbounded domains: Small time asymptotics

-are compact for arbitrary $M\in[0,+\infty)$.
-The family $\{\mu_{\e}\}_{\e> 0}$ is said to satisfy the large deviation principle or to have the large deviation property with respect to the rate function $\mathrm{R}$ if \begin{enumerate} \item [(i)] for all closed sets $\F\subset\mathcal{E}$, we have
+are compact.
+The family $\{\mu_{\e}\}_{\e> 0}$ is said to satisfy the LDP or to have the large deviation property with respect to the rate function $\mathrm{R}$ if \begin{enumerate} \item [(i)] for all closed sets $\F\subset\mathcal{E}$, we have

-\item [(ii)] for all open sets $\G\subset\mathcal{E}$, we have
+\item [(ii)] for all open sets $\mathrm{O}\subset\mathcal{E}$, we have